Computing the blocks of a quasi-median graph: Computing the block decomposition of a quasi-median graph

 We now prove that this approach really works:

-\begin{thm} Algorithm~\ref{alg:add:partition} is correct. \end{thm} \begin{proof} We first show that if the sets $\cP(B)$ and $X(B)$ have been correctly computed for all blocks $B$ of the quasi-median graph of the partition system $\cP \setminus\{P\}$, then they are correctly computed for $\cP$.
+\begin{thm} Algorithm~\ref{alg:add:partition} is correct. \end{thm} \begin{proof} We first show that if the sets $\cP(B)$ and $X(B)$ have been computed correctly for all blocks $B$ of the quasi-median graph of the partition system $\cP \setminus\{P\}$, then they are correct for all blocks $Q(\cP)$.

-To see that $\cP(B)$ is correct, note that the set $\cP(C)$ for the new block $C$ is initialised as $\{P\}$ and in the function \texttt{add\_blocks} all partitions of blocks containing partitions incompatible to $P$ are added and the corresponding blocks deleted.
+To see that all $\cP(B)$ are correct, note that the set $\cP(C)$ for the new block $C$ is initialised as $\{P\}$ and in the function \texttt{add\_blocks} all partitions of blocks containing partitions not strongly compatible to $P$ are added and the corresponding blocks deleted.
 Hence, it follows from Corollary~\ref{cor:partitions} that $\cP(B)$ is correct for all blocks of $Q(\cP)$.

-We now turn to the correctness of $X(B)$.
+We now turn to the correctness of the set $X(B)$.
 Consider first a block $B$ for which every partition $Q\in \cP(B)$ is strongly compatible with $P$.
-The elements of in $X(B)$ stay in $X(B)$ if they are in $B(P,Q)$, and similarly move to $X(C)$ for the new block $C$ if they are in $B(Q,P)$.
-But, by Theorem~\ref{thm:non-compatible}~(i), the quasi-median graph $Q(\{P,Q\})$ has two blocks $B,C$ with $\cP(B)=\{P\}$, $X(B)=B(Q,P)$ and $\cP(C)=\{Q\}$, $X(Q)=B(P,Q)$.
+The elements of $X(B)$ stay in $X(B)$ if they are in $B(P,Q)$, and similarly move to $X(C)$ for the new block $C$ if they are in $B(Q,P)$.
+But, by Theorem~\ref{thm:non-compatible}~(i), the quasi-median graph $Q(\{P,Q\})$ has two blocks $B_1,B_2$ with $\cP(B_1)=\{P\}$, $X(B_1)=B(P,Q)$ and $\cP(B_2)=\{Q\}$, $X(B_2)=B(Q,P)$.
 It follows that $X(B)$ is correct.
-Otherwise, if some $Q\in \cP(B)$ is not compatible to $P$, then the corresponding block is deleted and all elements are simply joined to those in $X(C)$, as required.
+Otherwise, if some $Q\in \cP(B)$ is not strongly compatible to $P$, then the corresponding block is deleted and all elements are simply joined to those in $X(C)$, as required.
 So, using a similar argument for $Q(\{P,Q\})$, it follows that $X(C)$ is also correct.